Recipes

 easy sweet and spicy roasted almonds

-The perfect bite delights and satisfies all your taste buds!
-These sweet & spicy roasted almonds are pretty irresistible and just may become your new favorite way to eat almonds.
+The perfect bite delights and satisfies all your tastebuds!
+These sweet and spicy roasted almonds are pretty irresistible and just may become your new favorite way to eat almonds.
 Perfectly crunchy and coated in a mixture of chili powder, cinnamon, cayenne, salt, stevia and a bit of sugar, there is a great balance of sweet and savory.

 For years I didn’t eat almonds because I thought they were pretty bland and boring.
 But this recipe changed my mind.
 After playing around with the spice blend, I eventually found a flavorful and satisfying blend of warm spices with just the right contrast of sweet.